 A scope note is a textual description of the intension of a class or property.
 Intension refers to the common traits serving as criteria to identify items belonging to the class or property.

 Scope notes are not formal modelling constructs (e.g. they cannot be used directly for machine implementations), but are provided to help explain the intended meaning of the CIDOC CRM’s classes and properties, and where they apply.
 They refer to a conceptualisation commonly understood by domain experts and disambiguate between different possible interpretations.
-Illustrative example instances of classes and properties are also regularly provided in the scope notes for explanatory purposes.
+Illustrative examples of instances of classes and properties are also provided in the scope notes for explanatory purposes.

-In simple words, the scope notes for classes should make sure that multiple users communicating information via a machine, rather than via clarifying dialogues, can refer to the same particular item and have a shared understanding of the item’s kind, i.e., the kinds of characteristics that it must and that it may have.
+The scope notes for classes should make sure that multiple users communicating information via a machine, rather than via clarifying dialogues, can refer to the same particular item and have a shared understanding of the item’s kind, i.e., the kinds of characteristics that it must and that it may have.

-For instance, if users enter data about the Mona Lisa, (s)he should be able to distinguish the physical art object from the visual appearance and the depicted lady, just by understanding the scope note and applying the adequate class.
-Otherwise, assigning a URI to "da Vinci's Mona Lisa" would be ambiguous in all properties assigned to the particular and not comparable to each other.
+For instance, if users enter data about the Mona Lisa, they should be able to distinguish the physical art object from the visual appearance and from the depicted person, just by understanding the scope note and applying the appropriate class.
+Otherwise, referring to "da Vinci's Mona Lisa" would be ambiguous in all properties assigned to the instance and not comparable to each other as it would be unclear if the subject was the person, painting, or visual contents.
 The respective ontological distinctions should be sufficient to characterize the instance as one identifiable item, so that CRM properties applied in a description may be verified by others.
-Note, that even though this seems obvious, there exist enough examples from museum documentation confusing depictions with objects, and particular in gazetteers notoriously confusing administrational units with settlement structures and populations (see also Low & Doerr 2010: "A Postcard is not a Building").
-In human communication, this problem normally does not arise, when the context of previous speech disambiguates the intended category and thereby identity.
+Note, that even though this seems obvious, there exist enough examples from museum documentation confusing depictions with objects, and particularly in gazetteers notoriously confusing administrative units with settlement structures and populations (see also Low & Doerr 2010: "A Postcard is not a Building").
+In human communication this problem normally does not arise, as the context of previous speech disambiguates the intended category and thereby identity.

 For each class, the ontology formally declares which properties can apply to an instance of that class.
 Consequently, the property scope notes should make sure that the users have a shared understanding of what these properties mean, and how they differ from other, possibly similar properties, in particular those with similar labels.

 The CIDOC CRM has adopted the term “scope note” from terminology systems, in particular the AAT of the Getty Research Institute, rather than talking about a “definition”, because for many fundamental concepts, but also for biological species, definitions in a logical sense are hardly possible.
-Therefore, it is often sufficient in a scope note to remind widely common concepts, to clarify border cases, non-obvious applications and counterexamples.
+Therefore, it is often sufficient in a scope note to remind about widely understood common concepts, to clarify border cases, non-obvious applications and to provide counterexamples.
 The following guidelines should be understood as a checklist, if the respective aspects are obvious from a given scope or need additional clarification, and not as a formal template.

-The criteria should be precise to the extent that it is useful for the intended discourse.
+The criteria for including important traits in the scope note should be precise to the extent that it is useful for the intended discourse.
 Suitable specialization may refine more general consideration.
-For instance, defining an instance of E21 Person, for a cultural historical discourse, to exist until death, does not require to determine precisely the conditions for being dead.[AV1] However, a concept more specific than E21 Person, e.g for legal disputes, may define more precisely the conditions for the time from which a person is legally, or medically, regarded as being deceased.
+For instance, defining an instance of E21 Person, for a cultural historical discourse, to exist until death, does not require precisely determining the conditions for being dead.[AV1] However, a concept more specific than E21 Person, e.g for legal disputes, may define more precisely the conditions for the time from which a person is legally, or medically, regarded as being deceased.

 This confused me.